RHS Growing Guides

 Planting

-In spring, protect plants from cold by covering with cloches or fleece.
-In hot weather, young transplants can quickly wilt, so plant them in a cooler, lightly shaded spot, which should also deter bolting, and water regularly.
+Space the plants 10–15cm (4–6in) apart, depending on the variety – check seed packets or plant labels for details.
+In spring, protect plants from cold by covering with cloches or plastic-free fleece.
+In hot weather, young transplants can quickly wilt, so plant them in a cooler, lightly shaded spot, which should also deter bolting (flowering prematurely), and water regularly.

 Plant Care

-Salad leaves need little maintenance, apart from ongoing protection from slugs and snails and regular watering to prevent drying out.
+Salad leaves need little maintenance, apart from ongoing protection from slugs and snails, and regular watering to prevent drying out.

 Watering

 The best time to water is early in the morning, so the plants don’t dry out during the day and can grow steadily.
-Avoid watering in the evening if possible, as damp conditions overnight can attract slugs and snails or fungal problems such as grey mould.
+Avoid watering in the evening if possible, as damp conditions overnight can attract slugs and snails or contribute to fungal problems such as grey mould.

 Weeding

 Keep the area free of weeds, so young salad seedlings don’t get overwhelmed by vigorous weeds or have to compete for water or sunlight.
-To grow quickly, your salad leaves need full sun and plenty of moisture, so weeds can slow their growth.
+Dense weeds can also provide hiding places for slugs and snails, and reduce air circulation, which can encourage fungal diseases such as grey mould.

-When growing in containers in summer, move them out of the midday sun if possible and water daily, as potting compost can dry out rapidly.
+Hot, dry weather will often trigger premature flowering, so take care to water regularly in summer.
+During the hotter months, sow in light shade to keep plants cooler.
+When growing in containers in summer, move them out of the midday sun if possible and water regularly, as potting compost can dry out rapidly.

 Harvesting